Applying for a New License (Teen Drivers) in IllinoisPage Overview

 - Pass a vision test.

-- Pass a written knowledge exam.
+- Pass a DMV written test.

-- Pay the $20 instruction permit fee.
+- Pay the $20 Illinois learner's permit fee.

 Once you have your IL instruction permit, you may begin the behind-the-wheel portion of your driver’s education course, and you may also begin logging your practice hours with your parent/guardian or licensed driver at least 21 years old.